grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 {{% admonition type="Note" %}}

-For Grafana Cloud, contact support to have the feature enabled.
+For Grafana Cloud (Pro and Advanced only), contact support to have the feature enabled.

 {{% /admonition %}}